Liberal Studies (LIS)

 LIS 342.
 Conducting Liberal Studies Research.
 3 Hours.

 This course is designed for the Liberal Studies student who wants to develop skills in critical thinking by conducting web-based scholarly research.
 The topic will be chosen by the student and will relate to the learning needs identified in the student's degree proposal.
 Though a research paper will not be expected as the outcome of this course, the course is structured to prepare you for writing a scholarly research paper.
 Course Information: Credit/No Credit grading only.
-Prerequisite: LIS majors who have completed LIS 301.
+Prerequisites: LIS majors who have completed LIS 301.

 LIS 344.
-ECCE: Serving up Art.
+Serving up Art.
 3 Hours.

 A learning opportunity for students interested in exploring both art and service.
 This online learning class will ask participants to collectively explore the question: "What is art and why does it matter?"
 Students survey arts organizations in a community and implement a 60-hour service learning experience.
 Course Information: No prerequisites.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of ECCE Engagement Experience.